-- Awesome Music: The title theme by Nancy Sinatra (known by the young ones through Robbie Williams' "Millennium").
+- Awesome Music: The title theme by Nancy Sinatra (known by many of the young ones through Robbie Williams' "Millennium").

-- Hilarious in Hindsight: The title and its abbreviation, YOLT, became pretty amusing when the saying "You Only Live Once", abbreviated as "YOLO", became subject to Memetic Mutation in 2012, even spawning something of a Fandom Rivalry from Bond fans.
+- The title and its abbreviation, YOLT, became pretty amusing when the saying "You Only Live Once", abbreviated as "YOLO", became subject to Memetic Mutation in 2012, even spawning something of a Fandom Rivalry from Bond fans.